gmohmad/CashFlowCli/README.md

 - pydantic for data validation/type hinting
 - 8 possible options, from viewing current balance to filtering transactions
 - full cli experience

-(no test yet, might add them in the future if i have time)
+(no tests yet, might add them in the future(using pytest) if i have time)

 ## Project startup